 There are warm lakes (Lake Tarawera), freezing lakes (Lake

-Tikitapu), hot lakes (Fying Pan Lake) and then there are the settings
+Tikitapu), hot lakes (Frying Pan Lake) and then there are the settings

 for the lakes.
 Hmm, the word stunning springs to mind.
 Lol, do you thing